FaezeMqFr/Variational_Autoencoder/README.md

 ## Author

-This project is implemented by Rojan.
+This project is implemented by Faezeh.
 For more information and updates, visit [Curious Seekers Hub](https://rojanblog.com).

 <p align="center">